 The chief instructor at Enmei is Dr. Alan Drysdale, godan.
 Dr. Drysdale has been practicing martial arts for over 50 years, and aikido for more than 40 years.
 He began doing judo when he was 14 and has more recently taken up karate to round off his skills, attaining the rank of yondan.
 He has practiced with many of the high-ranked aikido instructors in the USA including people from the USAF, AAA, Yoshinkan, Ki Society, Iwama, Jiyushinkan, and ASU.
 He has been teaching aikido for over 36 years, and is the author of the books “Doing Aikido”, “Aikido – Moving On”, and “Aikido – Walking on Water”, which are available from the dojo, the publisher, Amazon, or martial arts stores.
 He has been involved in helping the USJA upgrade their aikido section, and for several years was prominent in Aikido-List.

 Dr. Drysdale is an aerospace engineer with extensive martial arts experience.
 He is fascinated by different perspectives: East and West, arts and sciences, playing bagpipes and shakuhachi.
 He is well qualified to address the scientific aspects of aikido, with a B. Sc. in zoology and a Ph.
 D. in engineering and cybernetics, and having spent two years doing postdoctoral research in human sensory perception.
-He worked in the space program for 29 years, culminating in investigating how to keep people alive and healthy on a mission to Mars.
+He worked in the space program for over 30 years, culminating in investigating how to keep people alive and healthy on a mission to Mars.

 Dr. Drysdale has studied judo and karate as well as aikido, and has had some exposure to several other arts.
 He began studying martial arts in England in 1962, taking judo at the Bishop Auckland YMCA, and then at Newcastle and Reading Universities.
 He began practicing aikido at the University of Reading, England, in 1972, while a postgraduate student.
 His first aikido teacher was the late Hamish Macfarlane of the Institute of Aikido.
 This group was started by Sensei Kenshiro Abbe, who was the first person to teach aikido in England.
 He began teaching aikido as a first kyu when he moved to Bristol, England, in 1976.
 He received an instructor’s license from the Martial Arts Board when it was initiated, and a shodan in 1978.
 Shortly after that, he emigrated to America.
 He taught for a year in Atlanta, at the late Rodney Grantham’s dojo.
 Towards the end of that year he received a United States Aikido Federation shodan under Shihan Yoshimitsu Yamada.
 One of their students, George Kennedy, USAF 5th dan, now runs that dojo.